SpeedyQweku/EHT/README.md

 - crt-sh

 `Uses crt.sh to get subdomains.
-It can return the subdomain with wildcard infront ony, subdomain without wildcard only and also both of than together.`
+It can return the subdomain with wildcard infront only, subdomain without wildcard only and also both of them together.`

 - dircoverPY